wp-plugins/jellyfish-backdrop/readme.txt

-By default images are shown as the main page background (body), however you can make the images appear as backgrounds to other areas of the page by supplying any valid element id or classname in the Container field on the admin page. eg. #main, .header
+By default images are shown as the main page background (body), however you can make the images appear as backgrounds to other areas of the page by supplying any valid element id or class name in the Container field on the admin page. eg. #main, .header